PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-07 16:36:05
+Last updated: 2024-04-07 16:36:39
-Random Quote: If you love something, set it free.
-Unless it's a tiger. - Phil Dunphy
+Random Quote: Well, maybe this isn't a breakup.
+Maybe this is two friends getting back together. - Robin Scherbatsky